JerryWiltz/nP/README.md

-# nP
+# nP: n-number of RF Ports

-nP is short for <b>nPort</b>: A Microwave Circuit Analysis Program
+**nP** is short for <b>nPort</b>: A Microwave Circuit Analysis Program

+**nP** (or **nP.js**) is a JavaScript library for analyzing microwave circuits and systems . nP helps you analyze and visualize the operation of various multiport elements.

 ## Installing

-To check, let's show a nPort "Hello, World! example.
+Verify nP is installed with the "Hello, nPort!" example.

-* Create a new folder named "Hello, World!"
+* Create a new folder named "Hello, nPort!"
 * Download the [latest release](https://github.com/JerryWiltz/nP/blob/master/dist/nP.js) and put that in the folder.
 The name should be nP.js
-* Create an index.html file as shown below and put that in the folder as well.
+* Copy and paste the file below named index.html
+* View index.html in a browser to see <b>"Hello, nPort!"</b>

 ```html
 <!DOCTYPE html>